Who This Is For

 What if our content library is disorganized or incomplete?

 Most teams start with unstructured content.
 Projectory indexes past proposals during onboarding, building a searchable library from existing documents regardless of format or storage location.
 The library improves with each proposal cycle as new winning content is added and tagged.
+You don't need a clean library to start — you need to start so the library gets clean.

 How long does it take to see ROI from AI-assisted proposals?